 - Spread the spinach mixture over the matzot, then top with the mushroom mixture.

 - Soak the remaining 4 sheets of matzah in the broth and then cover the filling, trimming or tucking in the sides.

 - Add the remaining egg to the leftover broth in the dish (note: if no broth is left, combine 1/2 cup broth with the egg) and pour it evenly over the entire casserole.

 - Sprinkle the Parmesan cheese over the top and bake for 35-45 minutes until golden brown and bubbling.
 Serve hot or at room temperature.

 - To enhance the flavor of nuts, roast them in a 325°F oven for 5-7 minutes until fragrant.

 - Always sauté onions alone for part of their cooking time.
 This will caramelize the natural sugars that make fried onions sweet.

-- Consider using one 10-ounce package of frozen chopped spinach instead of 1 pound of fresh spinach.
-You don't have to wash, de-stem, or chop the frozen variety; you just defrost and squeeze out the excess moisture.
+- One 10-ounce package of frozen chopped spinach is equal to 1 pound of fresh spinach.
+You don't have to wash, de-stem, or chop the frozen variety.